Frequently Asked Questions

 Q: what PPI of Poret® is best in a sump?

-A: I recommend starting with a 10 or 20 PPI sheet to trap large particles first, then follow with 30 PPI/45 PPI and perhaps Synfil as a polishing media last.
+A: I recommend starting with a 10 or 20 PPI sheet to trap large particles first, then follow with 30 PPI as a polishing media last.
+Finer substrates tend to create a bottleneck, hence I do not recommend 45 PPI for most sumps.
 The number of sheets and thickness depends on the tank and sump size, the tank inhabitants, feeding regime, etc.

 Q: can Poret® be used as a pre-filter or strainer?